RicAuc/SeaSlugSpectra/bib/nudibranchs_overview.md

 ### Aeolid Nudibranchs

 Aeolid nudibranchs are covered in spikes along their backs called cerata, which are the animal’s gills.
-The cerata have an added feature - many aeolid nudibranchs ingest stinging cells from their prey and store them in their cerata for later use.
+The cerata have an added feature, many aeolid nudibranchs ingest stinging cells from their prey and store them in their cerata for later use.

 ## Nudibranch Anatomy